BlairCurrey/peggle-clone/README.md

 bootstrapped with [phaser3-typescript-project-template](https://github.com/photonstorm/phaser3-typescript-project-template)

-Can test build by running `dist/index.html` on a local server (such as VScode live server)
+Can test npm `build` command by running `dist/index.html` on a local server (such as VScode live server)

 # TODO